 Workplace safety is often associated with blue collar jobs.
 But accountants spend a lot of time sitting, often hunched over their keyboard staring at screens.
 Everything from screen height to the way your chair is built can impact your health, especially during the long days (and nights) of the busy season.

 According to the Bureau of Labor Statistics, musculoskeletal disorders (such as carpal tunnel, muscle strains, and low back injuries) account for 32% of “days away from work” cases in the private sector.

 That means nearly one-third of workplace injury cases that require time away from work are completely preventable.
 Ergonomic keyboards, chairs, and monitor risers are widely available and worth the investment.
 Regularly checking your posture and taking periodic stretch breaks will also help.

 Be ready for the new lease accounting standard

 For non-public entities, the compliance deadline for the new lease accounting standard is quickly approaching.
 The more time you give yourself, the smoother your transition will go.

 Allow for ample time to build your lease inventory, determine your internal policies, and evaluate lease accounting software.
 You’ll be glad you did come January 2020.

-You may already be looking at lease accounting software options as a way to ease the transition to ASC 842 and IFRS 16.
+You may already be looking at lease accounting software options as a way to ease the transition to the new standards.
 Or, you may just want to lighten the load of managing and accounting for leases in Excel.
-If either of these are true, read our blog, “Lease Accounting Software Comparison: What You Need to Know.”
+If either is true, read our blog, “Lease Accounting Software Comparison: What You Need to Know.”
 It provides all the information you need to navigate software demos with confidence and ask the right questions.